Qambarovadilshoda/my-portfolio/Readme.md

    - Replace the text `Dilshoda` in the `<h1 class="logo">` tag with your desired logo or name.

 2. **Profile Picture**:
-   - Replace `profile.jpg` in the `about` section with your own image.
+   - Replace `about` section with your own image.
 Ensure the file is located in the same directory or update the path.

 3. **Contact Information**:
    - Update the contact details in the `#contact` section with your own name, email, and phone number.